AP's top editor calls for probe into Israeli airstrike | Law-Order

 AP's top editor calls for probe into Israeli airstrike

+RSF said it had strong reason to believe that the Israeli military's “intentional targeting of media organisations and intentional destruction of their equipment” could violate one of the court's statutes.
+It said the attacks serve “to reduce, if not neutralize, the media's capacity to inform the public.”
+RSF asked the international court, based in the Dutch city of The Hague, to include the recent attacks in a war crimes probe opened in March into Israel's practices in Palestinian territories.

+Buzbee said the AP journalists were “rattled” after the airstrike but are doing fine and reporting the news.
+She expressed concern about the impact on news coverage.
+“This does impact the world's right to know what is happening on both sides of the conflict in real time,” she said.

-U.S. Secretary of State Antony Blinken spoke by phone Saturday with AP publisher Gary Pruitt, offering “his unwavering support for independent journalists and media organisations around the world and noted the indispensability of their reporting in conflict zones,” according to a statement.
+US Secretary of State Antony Blinken spoke by phone Saturday with AP's president and CEO, Gary Pruitt.
+The State Department said Blinken offered “his unwavering support for independent journalists and media organisations around the world and noted the indispensability of their reporting in conflict zones.''
 Buzbee and Conricus spoke on CNN's “Reliable Sources” and Netanyahu was on CBS' “Face the Nation.”
+(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)